Nonintersecting Brownian motions on the unit circle

-First we express the function $S_{k, a}(x)$ defined in \eqref{eq:S_{l,a}} in contour integral formulas that are convenient for asymptotic analysis.
-Under some circumstances it is convenient to express $S_{k, a}(x)$ by an integral over an infinite contour.
+First, we express the function $S_{k, a}(x)$ defined in \eqref {eq:Sla} in contour integral formulas that are convenient for asymptotic analysis.
+Under some circumstances, it is convenient to express $S_{k, a}(x)$ by an integral over an infinite contour.
 Consider the function

-It is straightforward to check that $P_{k, a}(z; x)$ has poles only at lattice points of $\lattice$, and
+It is straightforward to check that $P_{k, a}(z; x)$ has poles only at lattice points of $L_{n, \tau}$, and